-We try to keep in touch with recent planning applications for the area and list some of them here.
-If you are concerned about a planning application or spot one we may have missed let TRESAcic know so we can inform the Totterdown community.
+We try to keep aware of recent planning applications for the area and list some of them here.
+If you are concerned about a planning application or spot one we may have missed let TRESA know so we can inform the Totterdown community.

 Planning application details can be accessed via Bristol City Council’s Planning Search page.

 University of Bristol, Temple Quarter Enterprise Campus – Reserved Matters Application TRESA has today registered an objection to this planning application.
 Reference 19/02952/M Address Land Next To River Cattle Market Road Bristol Proposal Application for the approval of reserved matters for 953 bed student accommodation (Sui Generis) scheme, ground floor active uses (A1, A3, A4, A5, D1, D2 uses) and associated works pursuant to conditions 1 and 3 of outline permission 17/06459/P being details of layout, scale, appearance and landscape TRESA object to the development.
 We feel that the three proposed 12, 16 and 21 storey tower blocks do not demonstrate ‘design excellence’ in line with Part 3 of the Urban Living SPD adopted by Bristol City Council.
 We agree with Bristol Civic Society’s comments that: - the proposed buildings are anonymous and indistinguishable from many of Bristol's speculative office blocks - only the buildings' height makes them 'memorable landmarks' - these 'anywhere' commercial structures do not indicate that they are part of an exciting future campus.
 The Temple Island buildings lack recognisable character or distinction - the creation of high quality buildings and places is fundamental to what the planning and development process should achieve - good design is…